Class Volunteer Handbook

 -

-The Class Secretary has the crucial role of collecting and compiling class notes four times a year for Wellesley magazine.
+The Magazine Correspondent has the crucial role of collecting and compiling class notes four times a year for Wellesley magazine.
 These columns keep alumnae connected to each other and to Wellesley, and help classmates celebrate and support each other.

-As class secretary, your main job is to write four columns a year of no more than 500 words each.
+As class magazine correspondent, your main job is to write four columns a year of no more than 500 words each.

 Schedule